Ben-Kantor/bookmark/style.md

 ## Syntax Preferences

-Eliminate semicolons and braces wherever the language permits.
+Eliminate semicolons and braces where possible in typescript.
 Use `const` for all function definitions to emphasize immutability.

 Skip brackets in single-statement code blocks.
 Pad inline square and curly brackets but not parantheses with spaces for improved readability.